 Mass is sung after Terce.
 The Mass, Ecce advenit, is proper.
 The Gloria and Credo are sung.
 The preface and communicantes in the Canon are proper to the feast.
-According to the rubrics of the Graduale four cantors lead the choir today.

-After the Gospel the Moveable Feasts for the year are traditionally announced.
+After the Gospel of the Mass the Moveable Feasts for the year are traditionally announced.
 The chant is very beautiful.
 The text is as follows:

 Noveritis, fratres carissimi, quod annuente Dei misericordia, sicut de Nativitate DNJC gavisi sumus, ita et de Resurrectione ejusdem Salvatoris Nostri gaudium vobis annuntiamus.

-Vigesima quinta Februarii, Dies Cinerum et initium jejunii Sacratissimæ
+Vicesima secunda Februarii, Dies Cinerum et initium jejunii Sacratissimæ Quadragesimæ.

-In the 'liturgical books of 1962' the only textual changes are the abolition of the Doxology in honour of the Epiphany at the hymns of the Little Hours and the duplication of antiphons at the same.
+In the 'liturgical books of 1962' the only textual changes today are the abolition of the Doxology in honour of the Epiphany at the hymns of the Little Hours and the duplication of antiphons at the same.
 The Octave and, as noted yesterday, Vigil have been stripped from the feast.